Scale-apps/grails-scale-app/README.md

 # JAVALIN BOILERPLATE

 This is a Javalin starter POC template, aiming to provide just enough modern front-end tooling to develop interactive web-applications in modern Java.
-Inspirations are taken from Apache Wicket, JSF and Vaadin, yet keeping in line with minimalistic approach of Javalin.
+Inspirations are taken from Apache Wicket, JSF, and Vaadin, but keeping in line with minimalistic approach of Javalin.
 [AngularTS](https://github.com/Angular-Wave/angular.ts) is used for front-end routing and form processing.

 ## Software Requirements